boboldehampsink/export/README.md

 Features:
 - Export Entries and Entry Types
 - Export Users and User Groups
+- Export Categories
+- Sortable export field order
 - Has a hook "registerExportSource" to add/replace exports with your own source.

 Todo:
-- Export all ElementTypes (currently only Entries and Users)
+- Export all ElementTypes (currently only Entries, Users and Categories)
 - Support JSON and XML output
 - Permissions, who can export what